Instructions for Authors

 For any other publication specifics contact editors.

-Final copy for downloadable pages is set in the following – and copy is especially appreciated in this format:
+Final copy for downloadable pages is set in Constantia — but articles are accepted in any standard font and copy is especially appreciated in the following format:

-ARTICLE TITLE IN HELVETICA NEUE 16 BOLD CAPSProspective contributors are welcome to discuss ideas for article submissions and/or theme issues with the editors prior to submission.
+ARTICLE TITLE IN 16 BOLD CAPSProspective contributors are welcome to discuss ideas for article submissions and/or theme issues with the editors prior to submission.
 (Philip Hayward email@example.com)

-Subtitle in HELVETICA NEUE 12 upper & lower case bold
+Subtitle in 12 upper & lower case bold

-Main text in HELVETICA NEUE 9 upper and lower case
+Main text in 9 upper and lower case